• About

 Affordable tech innovations promise sustainability without breaking the bank.
 Pointon highlights GPU computing for AI, achieving 10-20x efficiency gains over CPUs, as measured in tokens per kWh.
 Generations evolve rapidly, amplifying this.

 Liquid cooling follows, reducing PUE from 1.5 to 1.6 to under 1.2, and even to 1.1, by targeting heat sources directly.
 "We've got a number of liquid-cooled installations across our portfolio.
-Every new data centre is liquid-cooled ready," he proudly pronounced during the interview with FutureCIO.
+Every new data centre is liquid-cooled ready," shared the group CTO.

 "We've got dozens of liquid cooled customers across the group and we see that as a really tangible step forward in terms of the sustainability of the sector."
 Daniel Pointon